 Harry Watling – Purchasing

-Harry has been active at the kitchen since 2006.
-Since winter 2009 he took on the job of shopping for groceries.
-He is on the board and works on the winter Thursday night supper crew.
+Harry has been active at the Kitchen since 2006.
+Since Winter 2009 he took on the job of grocery shopping.
+Harry sits on the Board and works on the Thursday night supper crew during the Winter.
 He is a retired accountant having worked his career in construction.
-Proud father of two daughters and a son he enjoys life’s greatest blessing three grandsons and two grand daughters.
+Proud father of two daughters and a son, he enjoys life’s greatest blessing: three grandsons and two granddaughters!
 He and Chris enjoy volunteering at Pathstones Mental Health and at an Elementary breakfast program.
-They have lived their married life here in Niagara and share home with Angus their wee dog!
+They have lived their married life here in Niagara and share a home with Angus their wee dog!

-Judy Todd is a Niagara Falls native who has volunteered with the dinner program at the Soup Kitchen for seven years and has sat on the board for the last three years.
+Judy Todd is a Niagara Falls native who has volunteered with the dinner program at the Soup Kitchen for seven years and has sat on the Board for the last three.

-Bonnie Brady retired from teaching in 2014 after a 35 year career in both Peel and Niagara.
+Bonnie Brady retired from teaching in 2014 after a 35 year career in both Peel and Niagara Region.
 She has two grown sons and resides in Niagara Falls.

 She has a multitude of volunteer experience mostly through coaching within the community and the schools.
-She sits on the board of The City Of Niagara Falls Recreation Committee as well as actively volunteers with Rotary.
+She sits on the Board of The City Of Niagara Falls Recreation Committee as well as actively volunteers with Rotary Club.